JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

 2. Outer loop vectorization (VOL),
 3. Outer and inner loop vectorization (VOIL).

-Their names specify where we load the data to the SIMD registers.
+Their names specify at which line of Listing 1 we load the data to the SIMD registers.
 The easiest one to understand is the inner loop vectorization.

 ## Inner Loop Vectorization (VIL)